dpwinter/qsample/README.md

 ## Team

-`qsample` was developed by Don Winter based on and in collaboration with Sascha Heußen under supervision of Prof. Dr. Markus Müller.
+`qsample` was developed by Don Winter in collaboration with Sascha Heußen under supervision of Prof. Dr. Markus Müller.